meganlynn21/ATM/README.md

 # ATM

 Made this from scratch.
 I am learning a lot about C# in this project!
+Also learning SQL.
 Not finished yet.